ContainerSolutions/terraform-mesos/README.md

 ### Get Google Cloud SDK
 - Visit https://cloud.google.com/sdk/
-- Install the SDK and authenticate it with your Google Account.
-This will create an ssh keypair called `google_compute_engine`, usually in `~/.ssh/` .
+- Install the SDK, login and authenticate with your Google Account.

+### Add your SSH key to the Project Metadata
+- Back in the Developer Console, go to Compute - Compute Engine - Metadata and click the SSH Keys tab.
+Add your public SSH key there.
-- Once your keypair is created, use the path to the private key and the username in the next step as `gce_ssh_user` and `gce_ssh_private_key_file`
+- Use the path to the private key and the username in the next step as `gce_ssh_user` and `gce_ssh_private_key_file`

 ### Prepare Terraform configuration file